Israeli soldiers kill Palestinian at Jordan crossing

 The Israeli army dismissed the criticism, saying security forces had seen a substantial increase in Palestinian violence.

-Israel, which captured the West Bank from Jordan in the 1967 Middle East war, operates a transit terminal for Palestinians and foreigners at the Allenby bridge, known in Jordan as the King Hussein bridge.
-A crossing for Israelis is further south.
+Israel, which captured the West Bank in the 1967 Middle East war and signed a peace treaty with Jordan in 1994, maintains a transit terminal, for Palestinians and foreign visitors, at the Allenby bridge.
+A crossing for Israeli citizens is further to the south.

-(Additional reporting by Ali Sawafta in Ramallah; Writing by Allyn Fisher-Ilan; Editing by Alistair Lyon)
+(Additional reporting by Ali Sawafta in Ramallah; Writing by Allyn Fisher-Ilan; Editing by Gareth Jones)